 - Shunt Placement: This surgical procedure involves the placement of a permanent drainage system (cystoperitoneal shunt) to remove pressure from the cyst.

 - Cyst fenestration: This surgical procedure involves opening the cyst and letting the fluid drain out.

 Choice of surgical procedure depends on factors such as the cyst type, size, and location.
 An experienced neurosurgeon can determine the best procedure for each patient.

 At The Spine Hospital at The Neurological Institute of New York our spinal neurosurgeons are experts in the evaluation and management of patients with an arachnoid cyst.

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman, Richard C.E.
 Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in treating arachnoid cysts.
 They can also offer a second opinion.